Eknir/Suber-DAO/PITCHME.md

 * Lawyers, or other people capable of creating my wet-code |
 * Experienced Solidity developers, to audit my dry-code |
 * Supporters! :) |
+* Please reach out to me on Github |
 ---

 ## Open discussion